InDoNax/terraform/README.md

 ```bash
 terraform apply
 ```
-By typing yes in the "are you sure?" section you are applying the changes to Azure and your resources should be changed(created or deleted).
+By typing yes in the "are you sure?" section you are applying the changes to Azure and your resources should be changed(created or deleted) accordingly.

 ## Terraform Templates